Just when Beth Hubbard should have been feeling great, her health fell apart.

 Out of the blue, Stephanie's pharmacy switched her back to the medicine made by Pliva.
 "Within days, I was a brand-new person.
 I remember lying in bed thinking, What did I do differently?" she says.
 "When people are mentally ill, changing their drugs is like playing with someone's mind.
 I could have committed suicide and no one would have known why."

-Video: How safe are generic drugs? (on this page) What she could not know was that the government shared her dim view of Ranbaxy's medicine.
+What she could not know was that the government shared her dim view of Ranbaxy's medicine.
 A criminal investigation of the company had been under way for a year and a half, prompted by employee allegations that its manufacturing efforts were beset with fraud.